The process of finding balance is creative.

 Chronic nervous system distress (flight, fight, freeze responses) can show up in a range of ways: numbness, disconnect, repetitive negative thoughts, self-criticism, lethargy, fatigue, tight muscles, irritation, mania, compulsive behavior, substance misuse, and more.
 With effective tools, you can develop practices that enable you to shift your mood and move through challenges more easily.
 This is empowering.

 Trauma and resilience are woven together.
 When a trauma response develops, you are creating a protective pattern to prevent further harm.
 Sometimes these protective responses can harden into routines that once protected you but now no longer fit.
 These habituated trauma responses may be larger than you, passed down from generation to generation.
 They may be enforced by social norms or experiences with institutions.
 We will unpack all of that at the pace that feels right for you.

 Identifying how trauma symptoms show up in your life offers keys to processing what needs to be processed and regaining connection to your essential wholeness.
 When you know what the root causes of suffering are, you have more openings to define what parts of you need healing and what parts are stuck in habitual responses to pain.
-With this clarity, you can apply effective tools (that we will tailor to you) to transform your habitual relationship with emotional pain.
-You can discover new ways of processing emotions (or old ways that feel new again) and through this effective processing, let go of what needs letting go, while honoring your experience and what you’ve learned from it.
+With this clarity, you can apply effective tools to transform your habitual relationship with emotional pain.
+You can discover new ways of processing emotions (or old ways that feel new again) and through this processing, let go of what needs letting go, while honoring your experience and what you’ve learned from it.

 My approach to working with struggle celebrates neurodiversity, queerness, and individual choice.
 I believe each person has within them what they need to grow and heal.
-It’s my role to provide support, coaching, and reflection of this process in order to enhance your growth.
+It’s my role to provide support and reflection of this process in order to enhance your growth.

 The therapeutic process is generative and enriching when you feel seen and valued.
 Thank you for taking time to visit my website and for putting energy into caring for yourself.